 For information related to the Company's future commitments for its facility-related obligations and collaboration and licensing agreements, see Notes 8 and 2, respectively, of Notes to the Company's Consolidated Financial Statements of Part IV, "Item 15.
 Exhibits and Financial Statement Schedules."
-Commitments related to the Company's clinical, manufacturing and business operation related agreements are \$229.6 million as of the year ended September 30, 2022, but many of these agreements are cancellable.
+Commitments related to the Company's clinical, manufacturing and business operation related agreements are \$579.7 million as of September 30, 2023, but many of these agreements are cancellable.